Sympetrum vicinum: Range and habitat

 This dragonfly is found in and around marshes, ponds and slow-moving streams throughout the eastern United States, southern Canada, the Great Plains, and the west coast of North America.
 This species has two separate populations in North America.
 One is found from Ontario east to Nova Scotia, extending south into the U.S. to Texas and Florida.
-The other population occurs in British Columbia, Washington, and Idaho.
+The other population occurs in British Columbia, Washington, Oregon and Idaho.